iftekharansari2003/CURRENCY_CONVERTOR/README.md

 ![preview.png](assets/Preview.png?raw=true)

 ## Features
-- My currency converter allows you to easily and accurately convert between multiple global currencies in real-time.
+- My currency converter allows you to easily and accurately convert between multiple global currencies in real-time .
 - Simply enter the amount and select the currencies you wish to convert, and our tool will instantly calculate the equivalent value .
 - Stay up to date with the latest exchange rates, ensuring you get the most accurate conversion information available.
 - Whether you're traveling abroad or conducting international business, our currency converter helps you make informed financial decisions.